-Creativity and problem-solving have always gone hand-in-hand for senior visual effects artist and Learning & Development manager Fortunato Frattasio.
-A native of Montreal, Fortunato’s passion for detail began during his education and early career in graphic arts.
-With the advent of advanced digital technology, Fortunato left design to pursue a career with high-end software developer Auto Desk.
-Quickly becoming one of the company’s in-house experts, he trained other artists and was soon offered a position with Warner Bros. in Los Angeles, California.
-There, Fortunato worked on such milestone projects as Mars Attacks, Contact and Batman & Robin.
-20 years and over 100 film and television credits later, Fortunato returned to Montreal to join MPC, first as a Compositor and then Compositing Instructor for the MPC Academy later to become Technicolor Academy.
-This allowed him to combine his knowledge of feature film work with his passion for teaching.
+Creativity and problem-solving have always gone hand in hand for me as an artist.
+As a native Montrealer, my passion for detail began during my education and early career in graphic arts.
+With the advent of advanced digital technology, I left design to pursue a career with high-end software developer Auto Desk and eventually returned to production when I was offered a position with Warner Bros. in Los Angeles, California where I worked on such milestone projects as Mars Attacks, Contact and Batman & Robin.
+From there, I moved on to different studios such as: Framestore, CIS: Hollywood and Digiscope, where I worked on other blockbuster films such as Armageddon, Dr. Doolittle, Mission Impossible, Spiderman, The Hunger Games and Oz: The Great and Powerful.
+20 years and over 100 feature film credits later, I returned to Montreal to join MPC, first as a Senior Compositor, then as a Compositing Instructor and finally as Head of Learning and Development for Technicolor Canada.
+This allowed me to combine my knowledge of feature film work along with my passion for teaching.

 As an instructor, I have trained artists for the fast- moving production environment of the visual effects industry.
 Because of my extensive production experience, I have been able to mentor artists on both a technical and artistic level as well as create course content.
 As Head of L&D, I oversaw the learning and development for five different departments across 4 business units.